 - 4.300.
-The Horizon Advisory Board, very soon after it came into being, "stated our core belief that compensation should be "full and fair"" and that "Board members agreed that....as with the general law, the goal should be to restore the claimants to the position that they would have been in if the scandal had not happened." - 4.301.
+The Horizon Advisory Board, very soon after it came into being, "stated our core belief that compensation should be "full and fair"" and that "Board members agreed that.....as with the general law, the goal should be to restore the claimants to the position that they would have been in if the scandal had not happened." - 4.301.
 In its written submissions to the Inquiry at the conclusion of Phase 7, the Post Office insisted that the governing principles underpinning awards of financial redress to those eligible under both HSS and OCS were that such awards should be "full and fair".
 In relation to HSS, the Post Office relied upon the Terms of Reference of the Independent Panel which contained the overriding objective that the Panel should "assess and recommend to Post Office a fair outcome for eligible claims".
-In OCS, the Operations Agreement between the Post Office and the Department confirmed that the "shared objective of POL and DBT [was] to see that affected Postmasters received swift and fair compensation for credible claims against POL". - 272 Professor Hodges 1st [WITN11710100] at [25/40]. - 273 [SUBS0000064] at [75/262]. - 274 [BEIS0000902] at [1/3].
+In OCS, the Operations Agreement between the Post Office and the Department confirmed that the "shared objective of POL and DBT [was] to see that affected Postmasters received swift and fair compensation for credible claims against POL".
+274

+Professor Hodges 1st [WITN11710100] at [25/40].

+[BEIS0000902] at [1/3].

 - 4.302.
 However, the reality is that the words "full and fair" are capable of meaning different things to different people.
 That is acknowledged explicitly by Professor Hodges in his witness statement and I can do no better than quote what he says on this issue: - "42.
 Individuals' views on what constitutes 'full and fair' can differ, since these concepts are principles and values that involve individual judgement in concrete situations, especially in complex situations.
-In giving practical reality to individual outcomes that are 'just'or'fair', anumber of considerations apply that may require fine judgement in balancing different considerations and different values such as delivering speed and closure. - 43.
+In giving practical reality to individual outcomes that are 'just' or 'fair', a number of considerations apply that may require fine judgement in balancing different considerations and different values such as delivering speed and closure. - 43.
 For example, the following considerations might arise: - a.
 The need to ensure that all elements of loss and damage have been identified and compensated.
 This can be assisted by having checklists of types of loss and damage (heads of damage).
-However, this can result in lengthy and legalistic lists that can seem confusing to a nonlawyer.

-- b.
-The need to ensure that every type of loss receives full and fair compensation.
-This requires consistency in several dimensions - between different claimants whose individual circumstances have both similarities and differences, and between the Horizon victims and all those who receive compensation awards from the courts generally.
+However, this can result in lengthy and legalistic lists that can seem confusing to a non-lawyer. - The need to ensure that every type of loss receives full and fair compensation.
+This requires consistency in several dimensions - between different parts. - This requires consistency in several dimensions between different claimants whose individual circumstances have both similarities and differences, and between the Horizon victims and all those who receive compensation awards from the courts generally.
 This leads to two broad categories of loss: - i.
 Individual sums that have been 'lost' and need to be 'repaid', such as sums paid by SPMs to the Post Office, or other specific sums that can usually be quantified fairly readily (pecuniary damages). - ii.
 Elements of loss or damage that present much greater challenges of quantification (non-pecuniary damages), such as sums paid for mental distress, for loss of income that would have been earned had the original wrong not occurred.
-These situations need:

-- Firstly, precedent in order to achieve consistency (and to be aligned with the extensive list of sums, ranges and considerations set out in the Judicial College Guidelines (currently 17th Edition) as applied by the courts), and - secondly, evidence from experts, especially medics and psychiatrists in relation to the nature to the quantification of what a person or business would have earned if they had continued to operate without closure or bankruptcy (quantifying the counter-factual situation)."
+These situations need: - 1.
+Firstly, precedent in order to achieve consistency (and to be aligned with the extensive list of sums, ranges and considerations set out in the Judicial College Guidelines (currently 17th Edition) as applied by the courts), and - 2. secondly, evidence from experts, especially medics and psychiatrists in relation to the nature duration and severity of psychological and physical damage, and from accountancy professionals in relation to the quantification of what a person or business would have earned if they had continued to operate without closure or bankruptcy (quantifying the counter-factual situation)."